Kaktur/Email-domain-extractor/README.md

             * enable/disable exclude all `.com` parts
         3. `sing`
             * enable/disable remove all parts that appear once
-    * For this output is also `.csv`, columns represent as follows:
+    * For this output format is also `.csv`, columns represent as follows:
         1. no.
         2. part string
         3. instance count